CyberOrigin2077/open_cyber_glove_retarget_ros2/README.md

 ## 8. Additional Notes
 - If you want to enable simulation visualization, make sure you have a working SAPIEN installation and use the `--sim-vis` flag.
-- For more details on configuration files and supported robots, refer to the [dex-retargeting documentation](https://github.com/CyberOrigin2077/dex_realtime_retargeting).
+- For more details on configuration files and supported robots, refer to the [dex-retargeting documentation](https://github.com/dexsuite/dex-retargeting).
+- Supporting hands roadmap:
+  - [ ] Roboterax
+  - [ ] RO Hand

 ## 9. Acknowledgements